gg15330/dplib_study/README.md

-Thanks again, and if you have a study you would like me to participate in, just drop me a message, I'll be happy to help out.
+Thanks again, and if you have a study you would like me to participate in, just drop me a message, I'll be happy to help out if I can.
 George